Configure role-based access control

 To create roles and assign policies to them:

-In Citrix ADM GUI, navigate to Account > User Administration > Roles.
+In the Citrix ADM GUI, navigate to Account > User Administration > Roles.

 On Create Roles page, in the Role Name field, enter the name of the role, and provide the description in the Role Description field (optional.)